blockchain-certificates/cert-issuer/docs/ethereum_smart_contract.md

 Path and file name of the account's private key.

 #### Setup and requirements
 There are two administrative requirements potential issuers have to meet before they can start deploying smart contracts.
-First, they have to set up an Ethereum wallet and, second, register an ENS domain.
+1. Have an Ethereum wallet with enough currency
+1. Be owner or controller of an [ENS domain](app.ens.domains/)
+1. Issue v2 certificates

-All dependencies required can be installed by running (preferrably inside a [virtual environment](docs/virtualenv.md)).
+All dependencies required can be installed by running (preferrably inside a [virtual environment](docs/virtualenv.md)):

 `python setup.py install`